patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - **`RecipeDetailView.vue`**: Removed redundant icon element from the default slot of the `UTabs` component to fix duplicate tab icons.
 - **`AddRecipeModal.vue`**: Corrected Zod parsing logic to handle the direct recipe object returned by the `/api/recipe/url`

+## Feature: Meal Planning

+Created `pages/planner.vue` with a 7-day weekly view using `UCard`.
+Created `composables/useMealPlanner.ts` with `useStorage` for persistent state.
+Integrated `useRecipes` to provide recipes for selection.
+Implemented `USelectMenu` for choosing recipes and buttons for adding/removing meals per day.
+Used `useHeaderState` to set the page title ("Maaltijdplanner").
+Translated UI elements to Dutch.

+## Changelog

+- Refactored Meal Planner UI: Moved recipe selection and portions input to the card header for a cleaner layout.
+- Created reusable `PortionSelector.vue` component and integrated it into `pages/planner.vue`.
+The planner now defaults portion selection to the recipe's original portion count.